gkysaad/gkysaad/README.md

 ## 👋 Hello!
 I'm George Saad.

-I'm currently a fourth year Engineering Science student at the University of Toronto, pursuing a major in Machine Intelligence!
+I'm currently a Master's stduent at the University of Toronto, pursuing research in Conversational Recommender Systems!
+I graduated from U of T Engineering Science with a major in Machine Intelligence.
 I enjoy competitive programming as well as working on cool projects and exploring new tech!

 ### 💻 I'm currently working as....
 - Applied Machine Learning Intern @ [Vector Institute](https://vectorinstitute.ai/ "Vector Institute"), working on a project in the causal inference space! 🧑‍🔬